How to Renew Connecticut Medicaid

 Connecticut's income limits update on March 1 each year.
 If your renewal falls shortly after March 1, be aware that the income thresholds may have changed since your last renewal.
 This is distinct from most other states where limits update January 1.

-How to complete your HUSKY renewal
+CT DSS offers several ways to complete your HUSKY renewal.

-Call CT DSS at 1-855-626-6632 (TTY: 711), Monday–Friday, 7:30 a.m.–5:30 p.m.
-Eastern.
-Language assistance is available.
-A representative will walk you through renewal over the phone.
+- By phone — call CT DSS at 1-855-626-6632 (TTY: 711), Monday–Friday, 7:30 a.m.–5:30 p.m.
+Eastern; language assistance is available

 Documents you may need